Karel Freja: Later career

 He graduated as a doctor on 24 January 1911.
 He then went to Mladá Boleslav, where he worked as a doctor in the district hospital and also acted as a football referee.
 During the Balkan war against Turkey from 1912 to 1913, Freja was a volunteer member of the Czech Medical Auxiliary Corps on the Montenegrin battlefield.
 Immediately after the announcement of mobilisation in July 1914, Freja went to the Galician fortress town of Přemyšl.
 This was followed by captivity, service in the Kiev evacuation hospital, work as a surgeon in the field hospital of the Serbian volunteer corps and other places of work.
 He travelled from the Thessaloniki front to Cognac, France at the end of the war, when he was assigned to the 23rd Czechoslovak Rifle Regiment as its chief physician.
 He returned to his homeland with the regimental headquarters on 14 January 1919.

 After the dissolution of the legions, he joined the Czechoslovak army, on 13 November 1930, he was promoted to colonel of the health service.
 For his participation in military conflicts, he received many orders, military crosses, decorations and medals.
 He was evaluated almost exclusively positively by his commanders.
 He is said to have been direct, open and manly in character, a highly intelligent and conscientious officer who had a good influence over his subordinates and maintained discipline.
 He is also characterised as a diligent doctor with a good education in the field of dental and surgical diseases.

 Later life

-On 1 January 1935, Dr. Freja transferred to retirement.
-However, he did not enjoy a well-deserved rest for long.
+On 1 January 1935, Freja transferred to retirement.
 He died after a long and serious illness at the age of 59 in the general hospital in Prague from cirrhosis of the liver on 30 April 1937.
 His remains have been located in the scattered meadow at the Malvazinky Cemetery in Smíchov since the first half of the 1980s.